box/box-python-sdk-gen/docs/app_item_associations.md

 - marker `Optional[str]`
   - Defines the position marker at which to begin returning results.
 This is used when paginating using marker-based pagination.
 This requires `usemarker` to be set to `true`.
 - application_type `Optional[str]`
-  - If given, returns only app items for this application type
+  - If given, returns only app items for this application type.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.